GNU-Alex/minecraft-installer-linux/README.md

 ## Notes

-1. If you have a laptop with an Nvidia GPU, you can uncomment the corresponding line in the .desktop file to launch Minecraft using your GPU.
-2. If you want to use the Minecraft icon from your icon theme, uncomment the corresponding line in the .desktop file.
+1. If the game is not using your GPU, you can right click on the icon and select `Launch using Dedicated Graphics Card`.